xbony2/Experimental-Self-Aware-Electronic-Based-Space-Analyzing-Droid/README.md

 * Finish translation command.
 Fix mod paramater.
 * Group API, so others can use useful commands.
 * Create a command that is some sort of programming interpeter, something basic and something compact.
+* Convert to plugins system.
+* Use own/trajings wiki client instead of the official mediawiki one.
 * Refactor.